miniblog/engine/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://stand-with-ukraine.pp.ua)

-Miniblog is a minimal blogging system, written in object-oriented PHP, aimed primarily at developers.
+Miniblog is a minimal blogging platform, written in object-oriented PHP, aimed primarily at developers.
 There are no plugins or themes, and there is no complicated setup&mdash;take a look at [the installation instructions](#method) to see what we mean.
 The focus is blogging.

 As a developer, you mightn't mind getting a little oily; however, you do still want a certain level of convenience.
 You don't want to faff with HTML every time you write an article, but you don't need a fancy admin UI.
 You do want a website that looks half decent, but the focus should be the content.